chamallow-team/Aegis-server/doc/protocols/CSP.md

 *all bytes represented in the following documentation are decimals*

+## Usage
+This protocol is used for communication between the Server and the Client ([see definitions](../Server.md#definitions)).

 The CSP follows a header-data message format, with reduced informations.
 Each message is called a `packet`.

 The separation between header/data is made with [control char](#control-characters):
 ```
 [header] 1 2 [data]
 ```
-it's mandatory to mark the end of an header otherwises it's concidered as a corrupted packet
+it's mandatory to mark the end of an header otherwises it's concidered as a corrupted packet.

-if no start of data control is found, it means that no data has been sent with the packet
+if no start of data control is found, it means that no data has been sent with the packet.

 ## header
 the header use a key-value pair with optimisation in mind: